RoedieNgPinas/Create-a-token/README.md

 ## Description

-This contract is a basic simulation on how NFTs work and how to create it
+This contract is a basic simulation on how NFTs work and how to create it.

 ## Getting Started

 ### Executing program

-- First you need to create string variables
+- First you need to create string variables.
-- Use a function called mapping address and make it public
+- Use a function called mapping address and make it public.
-- Create a mint function that both parameters has an address and uint
+- Create a mint function that both parameters has an address and uint.
 - Create a burn function, it is nearly the same as the mint function but replace the "+" with a "-" and add a if statement.
 - Deploy your NFT and try its features.
 ```